janet-lang/janet-lang.org/README.md

 # janet-lang.org

-This is the source code for the website for the [Janet](https://janet-lang.org) programming language.
+This is the source code for the website of the [Janet](https://janet-lang.org) programming language.
 It is a static website built with [mendoza](https://github.com/bakpakin/mendoza), a static site generator.